Stock market: 1987

 Another famous crash took place on October 19, 1987 – Black Monday.
 The crash began in Hong Kong and quickly spread around the world.

 By the end of October, stock markets in Hong Kong had fallen 45.5%, Australia 41.8%, Spain 31%, the United Kingdom 26.4%, the United States 22.68%, and Canada 22.5%.
 Black Monday itself was the largest one-day percentage decline in stock market history – the Dow Jones fell by 22.6% in a day.
 The names "Black Monday" and "Black Tuesday" are also used for October 28–29, 1929, which followed Terrible Thursday—the starting day of the stock market crash in 1929.

 The crash in 1987 raised some puzzles – main news and events did not predict the catastrophe and visible reasons for the collapse were not identified.
 This event raised questions about many important assumptions of modern economics, namely, the theory of rational human conduct, the theory of market equilibrium and the efficient-market hypothesis.
 For some time after the crash, trading in stock exchanges worldwide was halted, since the exchange computers did not perform well owing to enormous quantity of trades being received at one time.
-This halt in trading allowed the Federal Reserve System and central banks of other countries to take measures to control the spreading of worldwide financial crisis.
+This halt in trading allowed the Federal Reserve System and central banks of other countries to take measures to control the spreading of a financial crisis.
 In the United States the SEC introduced several new measures of control into the stock market in an attempt to prevent a re-occurrence of the events of Black Monday.

-2007-2009
+2007–2009

 This marked the beginning of the Great Recession.
 Starting in 2007 and lasting through 2009, financial markets experienced one of the sharpest declines in decades.
 It was more widespread than just the stock market as well.
 The housing market, lending market, and even global trade experienced unimaginable decline.
 Sub-prime lending led to the housing bubble bursting and was made famous by movies like The Big Short where those holding large mortgages were unwittingly falling prey to lenders.
 This saw banks and major financial institutions completely fail in many cases and took major government intervention to remedy during the period.
 From October 2007 to March 2009, the S&P 500 fell 57% and wouldn't recover to its 2007 levels until April 2013.

 2020

-The 2020 stock market crash was a major and sudden global stock market crash that began on 20 February 2020 and ended on 7 April.
+The 2020 stock market crash was a major and sudden global stock market crash that began on February 20, 2020, and ended on April 7.
 This market crash was due to the sudden outbreak of the global pandemic, COVID-19.
 The crash ended with a new deal that had a positive impact on the market.